dnsimple/dnsimple-api-examples/terraform/sentinel/README.md

 # DNSimple Policy-as-Code with Terraform and Sentinel

-Welcome to the "DNSimple Policy-as-Code with Terraform and Sentinel" demo!
+Welcome to the DNSimple's Policy-as-Code with Terraform and Sentinel demo.
 Taking DNS management to a whole new level, this demo unveils the prowess of policy-as-code through the integration of Terraform, Sentinel, and DNSimple's robust DNS and Domain management platform.
 The fusion of these tools not only streamlines DNS record and Domain management but also enforces policy adherence, ensuring every change is compliant with your organization's standards.

 Here's a sneak peek of what you will delve into in this demo: